MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x166--cluster-resource-call-timeout-livedump.md

 A Cluster Resource call took longer than configured timeout.
 The system generated a live dump for analysis of the delay.

-(This code can never be used for a real bugcheck.)
+(This code can never be used for a real bug check; it is used to identify live dumps.)

 ## Resolution